hwgilbert16/hwgilbert16/README.md

 My name is Harrison.
 I'm a hobbyist software engineer 🛠 from Pennsylvania in the United States, with a love for all things software and open source.
 I'm a huge fan of 🐳 Docker!

-## 🛠 Tools, technologies, and frameworks
+## 🛠 Tools, technologies, operating systems, and frameworks

 A non-inclusive assortment of some of my favorite technologies that I have experience in.